Clark Howard Says Skip the Backdoor Roth IRA: Here’s the Math for High Earners

 The single variable that decides whether the backdoor Roth helps or hurts is whether either spouse holds any pre-tax IRA balance.
 Old 401(k) rollovers, SEP-IRAs, and deductible traditional IRA contributions all count.

-The fix is a 12-step workaround.
+The fix requires clearing the deck first.
 Roll the pre-tax IRA balance into the current employer’s 401(k) before December 31 of the conversion year, leaving the traditional IRA at zero.
-Then make the nondeductible contribution, convert it, and file Form 8606 to document basis.
-Miss any step, and the math flips against you.
+Then make the nondeductible contribution, convert it promptly, and file Form 8606 to document basis.
+Miss any step and the math flips against you.

 What to do this week